Gorillaz (album): Composition

 Critics have described the album as alternative rock, lo-fi, dub, hip hop, trip hop, and art pop, with elements of punk rock, rap rock, art rock, Britpop, Latin, and bubblegum pop.

 The album's first single "Clint Eastwood", is named after the famous movie actor.
-The theme from The Good, The Bad, and the Ugly can be heard periodically throughout the song; this was one of several Sergio Leone-directed Italian westerns of the late 1960s in which Eastwood plays a character with no name.
+An interpolation of the "Rock 1" preset from the Omnichord OM-300 can be heard throughout the song.
 Years after the release of this album, it was revealed that the track "Starshine" has an alternative version, which features Luton-based rap group Phi Life Cypher.
 This version is not available on any releases, but it is available on the Phi Life Cypher SoundCloud channel and also on the video-sharing website YouTube.

-All editions of the Gorillaz album feature an enhanced section that included screen savers, wallpaper and an autoplay, featuring a short movie which opens the user's Internet browser to a special section of the Gorillaz website, which gives the user full access to Murdoc's Winnebago.
+All editions of the Gorillaz album feature an enhanced section that included screen savers, wallpaper and an autoplay, featuring a short movie which opens the user's web browser to a special section of the Gorillaz website, which gives the user full access to Murdoc's Winnebago.